CharlesDerek/go-heroku-scaffold/README.md

 # go-heroku-scaffold

-A barebones Go app, which can easily be deployed to Heroku.
+A barebones Go app, which can easily be deployed to Heroku in seconds.

-This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it out.
+This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article, including the [original repository from heroku](https://github.com/heroku/go-getting-started).

-## Running Locally
+## Running Locally (untested):

 Make sure you have [Go](http://golang.org/doc/install) version 1.17 or newer and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.